Graduate Certificate in Security Policy

 Completion of the GCSP will be noted in the memorandum section of the student’s official transcript (not on the diploma).
 At the time of completion, each student receives a physical certificate signed by the Dean of the Goldman School of Public Policy and Faculty Director of the Center for Security in Politics, Janet Napolitano.

-If you have any questions, please contact Sarah Rohrschneider, certificate administrator, at srohrschneider@berkeley.edu.
+If you have any questions, please contact Angelina Soldatos, certificate administrator, at aksoldatos@berkeley.edu.